Emergency Physician Resource Team Overview

 Timing of payments

-Payment under the EPRT is calculated at the conclusion of each 90-day period specified in your Availability Agreement.
-The program will send out an activity statement within two weeks following the end of each 90-day period and will target having funds dispersed to you within 30 days.
+Payment for assignment days under the EPRT is calculated at the conclusion of each 90-day period specified in your Availability Agreement.

 Qualifying for payments